GiraffeFace/Mini-Assignments/README.md

 #The plot of standard deviations indicates a conical distribution of deviation, where the gratest deviation is at higher fitted values and a smaller deviation is at lower values.
 ```

 The results indicate that there is a fairly strong negative correlation between average house price and interest rate (r = -0.5766, p = 0.01937).
-However, a linear regression model fit to this data indicates that the data is heteroskedastic and not drawn from normal populations, as such although a linear regression model does fit the data (p=0.01937), the underlying assumptions for the test are violated and a model should not be used.
+However, a linear regression model fit to this data indicates that the data is heteroskedastic and not drawn from normal populations, as such although a linear regression model does fit the data b|= 1.024, t(14) = -2.641, p=0.01937 and r2 = 0.2848, F(1,14) = 6.974, p = 0.01937, the underlying assumptions for the test are violated and a model should not be used.

 High interest rates are associated with cheaper homes and vice versa, in this dataset.
 The predictive value of this data, however, is not beneficial.